scalable-matrix/H2Pack/README.md

 Vector wrapper functions are provided to help users optimize the evaluation of their own kernel functions.

+* HSS hierarchical block low-rank representations are also available in H2Pack.
+HSS operations include matrix-matrix and matrix-vector multiplication, and ULV decomposition and solve.

 * H2Pack provides both C/C++ and Python interfaces.
 A Matlab version of H2Pack is also available in this repo.